 Common Cause opposes all forms of gerrymandering as an abuse of power, regardless of party.
 Common Cause has been actively involved in fighting gerrymandering by Democrats and Republicans for many years.

 In the Courts

-In Evenwel v.
-Abbott, Common Cause offered a brief advancing a legal theory cited in parts of the decision that effective constituent service to the public requires counting every resident and not just voters when drawing state legislative districts.
+- In Evenwel v.
+Abbott, Common Cause offered a brief advancing a legal theory cited in parts of the decision that effective constituent service to the public requires counting every resident — not just voters — when drawing state legislative districts.

 In the States

-Common Cause is actively working in 16 states to move impartial solutions.
-Until the U.S. Supreme Court decides that it is time to end gerrymandering nationally, the Citizen-activists of Common Cause continue to promote solutions – such as impartial commissions, the participation of nonpartisan agencies, unbiased and clear standards, and transparency requirements – that already work in several states.
+Common Cause is actively working in many states to move impartial solutions to gerrymandering.
+Until the U.S. Supreme Court decides that it is time to end gerrymandering nationally, the citizen-activists of Common Cause continue to promote solutions – such as impartial commissions, the participation of nonpartisan agencies, unbiased and clear standards, and transparency requirements – that already work in several states.
 Click on each state in the map above to find out more about their work.

-Common Cause’s Gerrymander Standard Writing Competition is generating important scholarship and making a difference in court.
-For the second year, Common Cause has sponsored a writing competition to answer the U.S. Supreme Court’s call for a standard measure of partisan gerrymanders courts can use to throw out unfair plans.
-After a federal court ruled that Virginia’s congressional map was an illegal racial gerrymander, we collaborated with 2015 winners Michael D. McDonald and Robin Best of SUNY Binghamton to submit a brief to the court.
+Common Cause’s Partisan Gerrymandering Writing Competition is generating important scholarship and making a difference in court.
+Common Cause sponsors a writing competition to generate academic papers useful to litigators to make the case that partisan gerrymandering violates the U.S. Constitution.
+Two different winners served as expert witnesses in the North Carolina cases.
+After a federal court ruled that Virginia’s congressional map was an illegal racial gerrymander, we collaborated with another set of winners to submit a brief to the court.
 This brief, the only one of its kind, guided the court expert chosen to redraw districts by assessing the partisan fairness of proposed replacement maps the public submitted.